romeof8735/Trip-to-Space/Mars/death.md

 # You died :(

-the creature has killed you.
+The creature has killed you.
 You died.

 [Back to start](../NASA.md)